proyecto-eden-3-esferas/proyecto-eden-3-esferas.github.io/POR-HACER.md

 # Lista de tareas por hacer (seguida de secciones sobre procedimientos informáticos de gestión de este sitio)

+[ ] escribir *familia.html*
+- propia y heredada
+- la forma de salir de nosotros mismos

+[ ] escribir *

+[ ] write *inverted-tables.html*

+They are tables where the first column list features and might be named something like "feature", "trait", "characteristic" etc.

+Conceptually "records" are realized as columns and are therefore limited, while their features are un-limited or growing.

+These tables are often used for describing a comparison.

+Example:

+- Feature Plant Animal Fungi

+What about tables that are un-limited both horizontally and vertically?
+The Relational Model fails to represent them...

 [ ] write *tabular.html* and [ ] link from *knowledge-representation.html*

 ## Único, útil y adelantado